 Psychotherapy with me takes place in a dialogue at my private practice at Þórunnartún 6, (Psychology Practise, Sálfræðistofur) 3rd floor, in central 105 Reykjavík near Hlemmur.
 Sessions are 50 minutes once a week or more / less frequently depending on the individual´s interest, needs and financial capacity.
 My working languages are Icelandic and English.
 I offer Skype sessions for people who live far from Reykjavík.
-My fees for a session are 13.000 IKR (16.000 for sessions with more than one person).
+My fees for a session are 14.000 IKR.
+Most labour unions partly refund such session for their members.
 I am regulated by the EAP code of ethics on confidentiality and professionalism.
 As a Registered Nurse I am regulated by law and regulations for the conduct of health care professionals in Iceland and the codes of Icelandic Nurses.
 I attend regular supervision.

 I work with adults in individual therapy.